top of page

 If, for instance, you’re writing a character whose goal is to become the greatest mage in the world and whose moral compass is low, you’ll know what they’re likely to do if they are faced with a situation in which they have an option to betray a friend for a chance to rise in rank.

 You can also use this knowledge to create more obstacles for your characters, raising the stakes of the story.
-For instance, gifting your protagonist with the rare fear of strawberries, then making them fall in love with a strawberry farmer to make things more interesting.
+For instance, gifting your protagonist with the rare fear of strawberries, then making them fall in love with a strawberry farmer, to make things more interesting.

 Characters are the heart of your story, and identifying them, as well as getting to know them better, is the most important part of working on your book (aside from writing it).
 But what sets a book apart from a random flow of events is plot.

 Plot is the next thing you’ll have to identify: the main events and the order in which they take place.
+Luckily, you don’t need to have everything figured out before you start writing, but you can get an idea of which scenes fit in and which don’t.
+And you can figure this out by answering the following questions:

-1. What is the story’s setting?
-Where does it take place?
+1. Where does the story take place?

-2. What is the story’s tone?
+3. What is the story’s tone?
 Light?
 Emotional?
 Dark?

 5. How do these conflicts get resolved?

-I won’t use my book as an example here for fear of spoilers, but let’s take a story about a brave goblin princess who’s on a quest to save her drunk half-brother from the clutches of a giant hedgehog that’s terrorizing the forest but secretly wants everyone to like him (and all of this takes place in a dark and dystopian world).
+Say, for instance, you’re writing a story about a brave goblin princess who’s on a quest to save her drunk half-brother from the clutches of a giant hedgehog that’s terrorizing the forest, but secretly wants everyone to like him (and all of this takes place in a dark and dystopian world).
+Let’s also say that you find yourself writing a scene in which this goblin heroine encounters a unicorn and they sing a duet about daffodils.

 Comments